 Glycoalkaloids are toxic

-My understanding is that potato stems are toxic due to glycoalkaloids.
+It’s surprising that something is eating my potato plants.
+Potato stems are toxic due to glycoalkaloids.
 If people or animals eat stems they probably will have a burning sensation in their mouth and become very sick.

 You should NEVER eat a green potato or even cut off the green part and eat the rest.
-The green is just an indicator that the potato has too much glycoalkaloids in the entire potato.
+The green is an indicator that the potato has too much glycoalkaloids in the entire potato.

 Clearly some bugs are immune to glycoalkaloids because I see cucumber beetles and other unidentified bugs eating the potato plant leaves all the time.

 I’ve asked the University of New Hampshire Cooperative Extension service what could be causing my potato problems.
 I’ve also sent pictures.

 In my article Organic Gardeners: You Are Not Alone, there’s a link for the Cooperative Extension Ask the Expert service where they answer questions about plant growing problems.